Drakkar-Software/OctoBot-Docs/Configuration/Exchanges.md

 -   **api-key** is your exchange account API key
 -   **api-secret** is your exchange account API secret
 -   **api-password** is your exchange account API password if this exchange is requiring a password.
 Leave empty otherwise

 Simulated exchange
 ------------------

-To use the Simulated exchange feature of the Octobot, you have to specifiy a [trader simulator](Simulator.html) configuration.
+To use the Simulated exchange feature of the Octobot, you have to specify a [trader simulator](../Usage/Simulator.md) configuration.
 To use an exchange in simulation only, you also have to specify its configuration as described above.
 For most exchanges, API credentials are not required in simulation mode, adding the exchange with default values is enough.